Pensions and Tax Planning

 The rising tax burden on income

-Although the point at which you start to pay 40% income tax is £46,350 for 2018/19 and increases to £50,000 for 2019/20 (except in Scotland, which has different income tax rates and thresholds), overall it has increased at well below the rate of inflation over the past ten years.
+Although the point at which you start to pay 40% income tax increased to £50,000 for 2019/20 from £46,350 for 2018/19 (except in Scotland, where the 41% rate kicks in at £43,430 income), overall it has remained below the rate of inflation over the past ten years.
 You may also be feeling the impact of the tax on child benefit, which applies to those with income over a £50,000 threshold (frozen since January 2013), or you may be subject to the increased marginal rates of tax on dividends, introduced in 2016/17.

 This guide explores a key tax planning opportunity: making pension contributions.
 Pension contributions qualify for tax relief at your highest rate, which may be 20%, 40% or 45% (41% or 46% in Scotland).
 The effective rate of relief could be up to 60% (61.5% in Scotland), or even higher, if your pension contributions help you to avoid the withdrawal of child benefit or your personal allowance.